Ralph W. Spurlock

 * A written report that may be called Exhibit ‘A’

 * A visual report that may be called Exhibit ‘B’

 Exhibit B’s visual report contains digital photographs of the inspected property.
 Also contained in Exhibit B’s section are any/all relevant property search data that can be obtained by use of the internet, any/all found deficiency/deficiencies notation(s) that may have been omitted.
 Thus, any information contained in Exhibit ‘B’ shall be deemed included and part of ‘A’ and is pertinent to the final outcome of the property inspection report.
 Therefore, client(s) and/or their representative(s) are obligated to closely examine the written report (Exhibit ‘A’) and the visual report (Exhibit ‘B’), to fully ascertain the findings and recommendations included there within.

-Cost Estimate to Correct Deficiencies
+Cost to Correct Deficiency Estimates

 (Except For FHA 203 K-Estimate Cost Are Include in the Fees)